Fidlar: Personal lives and side projects

 Elvis Kuehn (guitar/vocals) and Max Kuehn (drums) are the sons of Greg Kuehn, keyboardist for Long Beach punk legends, T.S.O.L. while Zac Carper (vocals/guitar) is the son of famed surfboard designer John Carper.
-Zac struggled with drug addiction and spent time in rehab for it, inspiring the song "No Waves".
+Carper struggled with drug addiction and spent time in rehab for it, inspiring the song "No Waves".
 Bassist Brandon Schwartzel was Carper's friend before joining the band, with the two bonding over drugs and homelessness.
 The four have been performing together as FIDLAR since 2009.
-Zac was born in Hawaii, while Elvis and Max are both from Los Angeles, and Schwartzel was born in San Diego.
+Carper was born in Hawaii, while the Kuehn brothers were born in Los Angeles, and Schwartzel was born in San Diego.

 As well as all being members of FIDLAR, each member of the band has side-projects they are in:

 Carper has produced albums or helped co-write songs by such bands as Dune Rats, SWMRS, The Frights, Sweet Thing, The Goldberg Sisters, Dirty Sweet, and Tokyo Police Club.
 Schwartzel also periodically performs DJ sets at Monty's Bar under the pseudonym of "DJ Basil".
 Schwartzel & Max Kuehn are in a band with members of Together Pangea called Los Bolos.
-Max Kuehn has released solo compositions online, as well as being a member of The Squirmers The Diffs and the Head Hunters with his brother Elvis, The Small Wigs, and Kitten, with Carper prior to, and during their full time in FIDLAR.
+Max Kuehn has released solo compositions online, as well as being a member of The Squirmers, The Diffs and The Head Hunters with his brother Elvis, The Small Wigs, and Kitten, with Carper prior to, and during their full time in FIDLAR.

+Musical style

+According to Jason Lymangrover of AllMusic, FIDLAR's music incorporates elements of "classic" skate punk, thrash metal, and "surfy" lo-fi indie rock.
+The band's influences include the Offspring and blink-182.
+The band's first studio album contains "slacker subject matter" pertaining to topics such as substance abuse, surfing and skateboarding.
+Stylistically, the album has drawn comparisons to Angry Samoans, Fear, Surf Punks, the Ramones and Circle Jerks.